gitlzzz/ATLAS/docs/source/input.md

 ### Active Learning Seed Generation - `[al_seed]`

-Parameters to configure the AL seed generation
+Parameters to configure the MD seed generation.
+The MD seed is used to generate structures for MD simulations.
+The MD seed is updated at every iteration, choosing randomly from the seed database until the database is emptied.
+Seed size can be limited, and it will never be smaller than 1 or larger than the total number of structures in the database.

-- `seed_size_frac`: (float) Fraction of the training db set to be used to create the AL seed.
-This influences the amount of MD calculations and E F evaluations.
+The size of the MD seed influences the amount of MD calculations to be performed, and therefore the number of and E F evaluations.

+Use the parameters below to customize the seed size:

+- `seed_size_frac`: (float) Percentage that sets the total structures in an MD seed as a function of the training db size.
+This percentage is applied at every iteration, thus, the seed size will change according to the seed database size.
+- `min_seed_frac`: (float, optional) Percentage used to set the minimum number of structures in an MD seed as a function of the initial seed db size.
+This percentage is applied at the start of the active learning loop and will remain unchanged for all iterations.
+If not specified, it will be set to seed_size_frac.
 - `seed_max_num_structs`: (int) Maximum number of structures in the MD seed.

 ### Extrapolation Settings - `[extrapolation]`